.png)

 Trim the wick:

-Our twisted wick must be trimmed.
-Although it is super cool looking, if you light it you will have a huge flame!
-Using a wick trimmer, nail trimmers or a pair of scissors, trim your wick to 3/8"-1/2" (1-1.5 cm) for your initial burn.
-Then trim to about 1/4" before lighting your candle every time.
+Our cotton paper wick is a beautiful slow burner.
+To trim your wick/wicks you can use a wick trimmer, nail trimmers or a pair of scissors, trim your wick to 3/8"-1/2" (1-1.5 cm) for your initial burn.
+If you trim it too short your candle will not have enough space to pull up the wax to fuel the flame and it will tunnel burning the wick rather than the wax.
+The melt pool will not expand as it should.
+Trim to about 1/4" before lighting your candle every time.
 This is the optimal height for ensuring an even burn.
 In addition, trimming your wick will help it stay centered in the candle, preventing an uneven melt and minimizing the risk of cracking the glass.
 Trim the wick each time you are going to light it!
 A wick trimmer is our favourite tool as it is simple to use and cuts smoothly across the wick.
 Check out our Candle Care Kit!
 It has everything you need to take great care of your candles!

 Melt Pool